 The key in these two situations is you get the computer to do what computers are good at so that you can let humans do what humans are good at.
 If the human being can focus on their judgment, empathy and creativity and not on marshalling masses of information, the patient will have a much better experience.

 So how do you get started?
 Well, above all else, AI needs data.
 It doesn't matter what the problem is, whether you're talking about finding cat videos or diagnosing disease, the steps are still the same: you need enough data, it needs to be well-defined, expertly labelled, representative and unbiased.

 Health data comes primarily from EHRs.
 They started out as systems to assist in billing, and over time more and more administrative tasks were incorporated, from scheduling to bed management, departmental systems and so on.
-As hardware improved and it has become easier to record data at the bedside, they're now used to document clinical care throughout the hospital and in primary care (for a more extensive background on EHRs, I’d recommend this piece in Forbes).
+As hardware improved and it has become easier to record data at the bedside, they're now used to document clinical care throughout the hospital and in primary care (for a more extensive background on Electronic Health Records (EHRs), I’d recommend this piece in Forbes).

 Insurance claims data also form a rich source of information.
 For Canadian readers, this will be a bit novel, so let’s imagine the situation: a patient is in an accident and hurts their leg, so they attend hospital where they are evaluated, treated, given a prescription for a painkiller and a referral to a physiotherapist.

 In Canada, the hospital will have data about the patient’s stay there, and any follow up visits they make; the pharmacy will have its data about the prescription; the physio will have their data about the therapy provided; and finally, the primary care physician will get a summary from the hospital and physiotherapist.
 Some of this information, such as any lab tests performed, might be available to everyone involved in the patient’s care through a provincial system.